Recognizing Contractual Staff: Can It Lead to Permanent Employment Expectations?

 sushilkluthra@gmail.com

-Everything depends upon merits of case.
+Everything depends upon the merits of the case.
 One does not know how your contractor is managing and how you are acting.
-Furthermore what is the nature of work they are performing.
-Details of appreciation have also to be seen.
+Furthermore, what is the nature of the work they are performing?
+Details of appreciation also have to be seen.

 subbarao.nv